Shanuka-A/React-Electron-Template/README.md

 [`Read More`](https://www.electronjs.org/)
 [`Watch Here`](https://youtu.be/m3OjWNFREJo?si=cWG-dTsemKKEQLwL)

+### NOTE
+If you about to install Electron, then you must have a good connection.
+Otherwise its getting long time to install dependencies.(First time i got 1 1/2 hours ,, i prefer a fiber line connection)
+With a fast fiber line connection, installing Electron and its dependencies will be much quicker compared to slower internet connections.

 This template is a bare minimum setup for an electron project with the React framework

 1. First webpack will bundle the React project which is in the side `src` folder